-LiKEN incorporated as a non-profit in the Commonwealth of Kentucky in November 2015 and the Kentucky Environmental Foundation is our fiscal sponsor.
-We are partners and members of various networks for collaborative, multistakeholder, policy-relevant, knowledge exchange and translation: National Rural Assembly, Extractive Industries Transparency Initiative Association, Rising Voices: Collaborative Science with Indigenous Knowledge for Climate Solutions, National Climate Assessment, National Center for Atmospheric Research (NCAR).
+LiKEN incorporated as a non-profit in the Commonwealth of Kentucky in 1990 (under the name Kentucky Environmental Foundation).
+We are partners and members of various networks for collaborative, multistakeholder, policy-relevant, knowledge exchange and translation: Kentucky Nonprofit Network, National Rural Assembly, Extractive Industries Transparency Initiative Association, Rising Voices: Collaborative Science with Indigenous Knowledge for Climate Solutions, National Climate Assessment, National Center for Atmospheric Research (NCAR).

 Betsy Taylor is LiKEN founding director and a cultural anthropologist.
 Over the past 20 years, she has worked for community-driven development in Appalachia and South Asia to integrate issues of health, agriculture, forestry, culture and environmental stewardship.
 In popular and scholarly venues, she writes about environmental and social justice movements, democratic planning and participatory research, women’s issues, the commons, democratic reclamation of academe / professions.
 She co-authored, with Herbert Reid, the book, Recovering the Commons: Democracy, Place, and Global Justice (University of Illinois Press, 2010).
 At the University of Kentucky, she served as Co‐Director of Environmental Studies, Research Director for the Appalachian Center and on the faculty of the Social Theory program, and during her years at Virginia Tech, she was a research faculty member in the Appalachian Studies program.
 She was appointed to the steering committee of the U.S. Extractive Industries Transparency Initiative in 2013 by the Secretary of the US Department of Interior.
 She just stepped down as chair of the Human Rights / Social Justice Committee of the Society for Applied Anthropology.
 Many of her writings can be found on her website.
 She blogs under “Betsy M. Taylor” for Huffington Post.